+- 1 Yes in the last 2 years

+- 2 Yes between 2 and 5 years ago

+- 3 No [Please go to question 26]

-- 26. Have you started to address any compliance gaps that were identified as a result of that audit? - 1 Yes - 2 No - 3 Not applicable No significant compliance gaps were identified - 27.
-To what extent are the following practices, to develop a culture that values information assets and information management, implemented in your agency?
+- 25. Have you started to address any compliance gaps that were identified as a result of that audit?

+- 1 Yes

+- 2 No

+- 3 Not applicable no significant compliance gaps were identified

+- 26. To what extent are the following practices, to develop a culture that values information assets and information management, implemented in your agency?